fntechgit/fnEvent/src/pages/custom-pages/registration.md

 **Cancelation Policy**

 A request to cancel your ticket must be emailed to [](mailto:registration@opencompute.org)[registration@opencompute.org](mailto:registration@opencompute.org)[](mailto:registration@opencompute.org).
-Requests received on or prior to 21 February 2023 will receive a full refund.
-No refunds will be given after 21 February 2023.
+Requests received on or prior to 1 March 2023 will receive a full refund.
+No refunds will be given after 1 March 2023.

 **<br>How to Register:**